We now have more information about marijuana than ever, but there are still a bunch of myths that influence the way in which we view the herb.

 Weed isn’t as strong as it used to be

 According to Ryan Vandrey, a professor from John Hopkins University, THC in cannabis is way higher than it used to be.
 Since cannabis is now a business, there are expert botanists that breed plants that contain larger quantities of THC.
 So maybe people smoked more weed in the 70s, but that doesn’t make today’s marijuana any less potent.

 There are two major types of marijuana, Indica and Sativa, both of which produce different highs.
 In short, Sativas are psychoactive while Indicas are more relaxing.
-It’s a little more complicated than that, since most marijuana plants contain a mix of both Indica and Sativa, but this generally works as a rule of thumb when you’re trying to smoke some marijuana and don’t know what you’re in the mood for.
+It’s a little more complicated than that, since most marijuana plants contain a mix of both, but this generally works as a rule of thumb.

-While there are tons of products that claim to do this, it’s very very unlikely/practically impossible.
-Not happening.
+While there are tons of products that claim to do this, it’s very, very unlikely and practically impossible to cheat a urine test if there’s marijuana in your system.
 THC can be detected in urine for up to 10 days after consumption, 30 days if you’re a chronic user.
 Most products that claim to cheat urine tests simply dilute your urine, which tests can pick up on, flagging your sample as invalid.